ambisign-gavin/serverless-express-starter/README.md

 # serverless-express-starter

 A tool you can simply use one command to create the project for the Serverless and Express.
+Support both Flow and TypeScript.

 <img src="demo.gif" width="600"/>